A lovely pair of comfortable pyjamas In organic stretch jersey with contrast bands

 Sewgirl welcomes wholesale enquiries.
 Please email your interest to:

-stating your type of business and whereabouts and you will be forwarded our terms and conditions.
+email@example.com stating your type of business and whereabouts and we would be delighted to send you our info pack.

 I look forward to hearing from you!